dembart/intro-to-materials-informatics/README.md

 It is expected that students will better understand the concepts through learning by doing.
 At the end of the course, students will present a final project in the form of an article based on the homework they have completed.

+The course is developed by Artem Dembitskiy (4th-year Ph.D.) under the supervision of prof. Dmitry Aksenov at the Skolkovo Institute of Science and Technology

 ## Timeline and location

 Term 1B, Sept.
 30 - Oct.
 25, MON THU FRI 16:00-19:00